nomasystems/erf/README.md

     },
     {ok, {{one_for_one, 5, 10}, [UsersChildSpec]}}.
 ```
 Notice the configured preprocess and postprocess middlewares.
-They implement a basic authorization mechanism, requiring request to include the `X-API-KEY: api-key` header, and they print in console the time in microseconds that authorized requests take to complete.
+They implement a basic authorization mechanism, short-circuiting the request and returning a 403 HTTP error code if the `X-API-KEY: api-key` header is missing, and they print in console the time in microseconds that authorized requests take to complete.

 5. Start requesting your service.
 ```sh